Platelet-rich plasma: Other musculoskeletal

 A 2014 Cochrane review of musculoskeletal injuries found very weak evidence for a decrease in pain in the short term, and no difference in function in the short, medium or long term.
 It has not been shown to be useful for bone healing.
 A 2016 review of bone graft augmentation found only one study reporting a difference in bone augmentation, while four studies found no difference.
 As compared to other conservative treatments for non-surgical orthopedic illnesses (e.g. steroid injection for plantar fasciitis), evidence does not support the use of PRP as a conservative treatment.
 A 2018 review found that evidence was lacking for Achilles tendinopathy.
 A 2019 meta-analysis found that, for most outcomes in Achilles tendinopathy, PRP treatment did not differ from placebo treatment.
 A 2019 study conducted an umbrella review that "considered studies that included populations with differing levels of physical activity, including studies on the sporting population (professional and/or recreational athletes) and studies didn't explicitly mention involving a sporting population."
 This inquiry reported only poor quality evidence that PRP offers any clinical benefits for treatment in acute muscle, tendon, and ligament injuries in any population.

 Hair loss

 Studies have reported that PRP is beneficial for alopecia areata and androgenetic alopecia and can be used as an alternative to minoxidil or finasteride.
 A review reported it to improve hair density and thickness in both genders.
 A minimum of 3 treatments, once a month for 3 months are recommended, and afterwards a 3-6 month period of continual appointments for maintenance.
-Factors that determine efficacy include number of sessions, double versus single centrifugation, age and gender, and where insertion site.
+Factors that determine efficacy include number of sessions, double versus single centrifugation, age, gender, and the injection site.